ananya1797/FitnessTrackingApp/README.md

 - View and edit user dashboard
 - Contact form that submits messages to the backend
 - JWT authentication for protected routes
+- Integrated Fitzy, an AI chatbot powered by Google Gemini, for personalized fitness, nutrition, and motivation support.